PURAGUÁ MANAGEMENT AREA AND BIOLOGICAL STATION

 Two monitoring stations are permanently active in two salt licks and we expect to activate eight more before the end of 2020.
 A community based organization is in charge of the operation of the active monitoring stations and more groups will join the project in the next few months.

 A process of education about the species has been initiated with the participation of the environmental authority (CAM) and community environmental organizations.
-Local schools will take part of the project through a hands-on education strategy.
+Local schools will take part of the project through a hands-on education strategy once students are allowed to come back to classes.

-Given the importance to confer continuity to the Puraguá project in the long term, an educational component was incorporated based primarily on the creation of environmental projects within rural schools located in the vicinity of mountain tapir territories.
+Given the importance to confer continuity to the Puraguá Management Area Project in the long term, an educational component was incorporated based primarily on the creation of environmental projects within rural schools located in the vicinity of mountain tapir territories.

 The students involved on these projects are responsible for disseminating information about the species within communities, while engaging in field data collection and analysis activities, as a hands-on type of education.